greim/reglib/README.markdown

  * Avoids the memory footprint of having separate versions of the same handler attached to lots of elements.

 ## Reglib Feature Hilights

+### Simple, Declarative API

+    REGLIB.click('a.popup', function(e){
+        window.open(this.href);
+        return false;
+    });

+This statement acts as a declaration that remains in effect for the lifetime of the page, even if popup links are continually being added and removed, just as
+this:

+    a.popup {
+        color:green;
+    }

+...remains in effect for the lifetime of the page.

 ### RegExp-Like Selectors